Machu Picchu 208 articles

 • Machu Picchu is the biggest tourist attraction in Cusco and South America.
 It is one of the most desired destinations for people around the world.

-• Like all tourists, visitors in a wheelchair must choose between one of the 4 available tickets:
+• Just like all tourists, visitors in wheelchairs must choose between one of the 5 tickets available.

 Inca City of Machu Picchu in a wheelchair?